Characteristic forms of complex Cartan geometries II: Cartan's variable paper Cartan's 5 variable paper

 In the process of proving these results (among others), Cartan \cite{Cartan:30} associates to each skew plane field a fiber bundle of \nth{2} order frames on which he defines a coframing of \(1\)-forms

 We follow Cartan closely here, and we assume complete familiarity with his paper in this section, so we will provide no further explanation of his paper.
-Consider Cartan's equations (5) from \cite{Cartan:30} section 31 p.
-149 (p.
-967 in \cite{Cartan:II}):
+We will see that his bundle, equipped with the \(1\)-forms in his structure equations (suitably corrected, following Robert Bryant), is neither a \(G\)-structure nor a Cartan geometry.
+Nonetheless, our theory is robust enough to apply directly to his structure equations, so that without modifying the structure equations, we can compute relations on Chern classes and Chern--Simons invariants in Dolbeault cohomology.